Data Engineers Face New Demands

 The core technologies that power data engineering today were built before the advent of big data.
 Yes, new platforms and companies have emerged within the data and ML/AI space, but these new platforms are largely built on reference architectures, and the reference architectures are incremental optimizations of legacy technologies.

 Step function improvements with new technologies are needed to realize the true potential ML and AI can create.
-For example, Molecula’s feature store is purpose-built for features.
-The Molecula platform taps directly into data sources and converts all of a business’ raw data into a model-ready data format (features) that it then stores within its feature store.
+For example, FeatureBase is purpose-built extraction of and storage for features.
+FeatureBase taps directly into data sources and converts all of a business’ raw data into a model-ready data format (features) that it then stores.
 While it is compatible with legacy solutions, it is not constrained by them.

 A new technology such as this enables data engineers to stop building individual pipelines, project-by-project.
 It eases back-and-forth struggles with data science teams.
-A purpose-built feature store lays the necessary “feature” groundwork to power all machine learning workflows within an organization.
+FeatureBase lays the necessary “feature” groundwork to power all machine learning workflows within an organization.
 It empowers data engineering teams to deliver instantly-provisioned, up-to-date, ultra low-latency, data to data science teams without the need to architect, deploy, secure, and monitor infrastructure for every project.

 The data engineers of tomorrow will no doubt find new ways to strike the balance of keeping the lights on with legacy products while making revolutionary strides with next generation technology to meet the ambitious business goals of the organization.